Skip to main content

 Pagination

-curl 'https://your-soat-server.com/api/v1/files?limit=25&offset=0' \
+curl 'https://your-soat-server.com/api/v1/trigger-firings?trigger_id=trg_abc&limit=25&offset=0' \

 -H "Authorization: Bearer <token>"

-• offset — Number of results to skip (default: 0)
+• offset — Number of results to skip (default 0).

 Path and Query Parameters